604vadym/Homework/README.md

 ## Key Features

-- Astral Projection site on HTML5 and CSS3
+- Astral Projection website built with HTML5 and CSS3
-- Other few homework sites on HTML5 and CSS3
+- Other few homework sites built with HTML5 and CSS3

 ## Highlights & Advantages

-To be edited in future.
+To be edited in the future.

 ## Tech Stack